 Instructor's Manual The accompanying IM contains:

-- A section on suggestions for organizing and structuring your course. - Sample syllabi and course outlines. - A set of lecture notes on each chapter. - Answers to the chapter-end Assurance of Learning Exercises. - A copy of the test bank. - A comprehensive case teaching note for each of the 31 cases.
-These teaching notes are filled with suggestions for using the case effectively, have very thorough, analysis-based answers to the suggested assignment questions for the case, and contain an epilogue detailing any important developments since the case was written.
+- A section on suggestions for organizing and structuring your course.

+- Sample syllabi and course outlines.

+- A set of lecture notes on each chapter.

+- Answers to the chapter-end Assurance of Learning Exercises.

+- A test bank for all 12 chapters.